alemart/opensurge/README.md

 Extract the MOD to your filesystem and run the game.

 - Windows: launch the executable.
-- Linux, macOS: run `opensurge --game /path/to/game/` on the command-line.
+- Linux, macOS: run `opensurge --game /path/to/game/` on the command-line or load the game from the options screen.

-Use preferably the same engine version as the MOD if a native executable isn't provided (check `logfile.txt`).

-Linux users should extract the MOD into their home folder, preferably into `~/Downloads`.
+Linux users should extract MODs preferably to their home folder.
+Flatpak users may use `~/Downloads`.

 [Visit the wiki](https://wiki.opensurge2d.org/User-made_games) for more information on user-made MODs.